 Also close to Ambergris Caye and Caye Caulker is Hol Chan Hol Marine Reserve, a beginner-friendly snorkeling destination covering approximately 3 square miles.
 It’s divided into different zones, including the popular Shark Ray Alley, where you can come face to face with nurse sharks and stingrays.

 The reef is much farther offshore from places such as Hopkins, Dangriga and Placencia, but fear not: There are tour operators aplenty to make a spectacular day of getting there.

 Glover’s Reef Atoll, about 50 miles off the mainland and 15 miles outside the barrier reef, is an underwater paradise with some of the best diving and snorkeling in Belize.
 South Water Caye, a 15-acre island, sits atop the barrier reef.
-If you want to stay on location, check out locally owned Pelican Beach Resort, where you can snorkel off the beach into the reef.

 The Turneffe Islands make up the largest of the three offshore atolls in Belize and are the most accessible from the mainland.
 The variety of marine life and coral formations is astounding.